coq/coq/doc/ltac2.md

 with the bound variables of the term, and the resulting term is fed into the quoted term.

-Relative orders of evaluation of antiquotations and quoted term is not specified.
+Relative orders of evaluation of antiquotations and quoted term are not specified.

 For instance, in the following example, `tac` will be evaluated in a context